fabriciosanchez/microsoft-apis-digital-justice/README.md

 # Context

-As the World is changing faster than ever, court systems can't afford to slow down.
-On top of that, amid global pandemic Covid-19 has pushing every institution to accelerate transformation and digital transform right-the-way and justice system don't get off of it at all.
+The world is changing faster than ever.
+Court systems can't afford to slow down, they need to accelerate digital transformation and serve justice in the way modern societies expect, especially as a result of the pandemic.

-There is no other choice: going digital is no longer an option.
-Rather, it is a requirement to keep up judments and the entire justice processess.

 Some relevant information: